GitGorman/weekly-activity-tracker/README.md

 - Goal : the weekly goal for activity
 - Start color/end color : the gradient color for the status bar button, from left to right
 - ʌ/v : change the order in which buttons appear in the status bar

+## Bug Reports and Feature Requests
+If you would like to report any bugs or request features, feal free to open an issue at https://github.com/GitGorman/weekly-goal-tracker/issues